 - Real-time analytics and event correlation for rapid detection.

-- AI-driven investigation and response to reduce analyst workload.
+- AI-assisted investigation to reduce analyst workload.

-- Cloud-native scalability with robust compliance support.
+- Cloud-native scalability with strong cost and retention controls.